AI-MaSi/Excavator/misc/oled/README.md

    - For wired connections, it will display "Wired" as the network name.
    - Every 5 seconds, the display toggles between the network information and CPU temperature.

-3. **Automatic Startup (Recommended)**:
+3. **Automatic Startup (Using Virtual Environment)**:
-   To run the script automatically at system startup after the network is available, you can set up a systemd service:
+   To run the script automatically at system startup with the virtual environment:

    a.
 Create a new service file:
       ```bash
       sudo nano /etc/systemd/system/oled-display.service
       ```

    b.
-Add the following content to the file (adjust paths as necessary):
+Add the following content (adjust paths as necessary):
       ```
       [Unit]
       Description=OLED Network and System Status Display
       After=network.target

       [Service]
+      Type=simple
+      User=pi
+      WorkingDirectory=/path/to/your/project
+      Environment=PATH=/path/to/your/oled_screen_venv/bin:$PATH
-      ExecStart=/usr/bin/python3 /path/to/your/oled.py
+      ExecStart=/path/to/your/oled_screen_venv/bin/python3 /path/to/your/oled.py
       Restart=always
-      User=pi

       [Install]
       WantedBy=multi-user.target
       ```

    c.
-Save and close the file, then enable and start the service:
+Enable and start the service:
       ```bash
       sudo systemctl enable oled-display.service
       sudo systemctl start oled-display.service
       ```

-   This will ensure that your OLED display script runs automatically after the network is available on system startup.

 ## Customization